Born in the purple: Etymology

 The Byzantines themselves ascribed it either to the fact that the child was born to parents bearing the imperial purple, or because the child was born in a special porphyry chamber in the Great Palace of Constantinople.
 As the porphyrogennētē 12th-century princess Anna Komnene described it, the room, "set apart long ago for an empress's confinement", was located "where the stone oxen and the lions stand" (i.e. the Boukoleon Palace), and was in the form of a perfect square from floor to ceiling, with the latter ending in a pyramid.
 Its walls, floor and ceiling were completely veneered with imperial porphyry, which was "generally of a purple colour throughout, but with white spots like sand sprinkled over it."
 However, both explanations were current already in the 10th century.

 Imperial purple was a luxury dye obtained from sea snails, used to colour cloth.
-Its production was extremely expensive, so the dye was used as a status symbol by the Ancient Romans, e.g. a purple stripe on the togas of Roman magistrates.
-By the Byzantine period the colour had become associated with the emperors, and sumptuary laws restricted its use by anyone except the imperial household.
+Its production was extremely expensive, so the dye was used as a status symbol by the Ancient Romans, e.g. a purple stripe on the togas of Roman magistrates and the all-purple toga picta worn in triumphs.
+By the Byzantine period, the colour had become associated with the emperors, and sumptuary laws restricted its use by anyone except the imperial household.
 Purple was thus seen as an imperial colour.

 The Palace of the Porphyrogenitus is a late 13th-century Byzantine palace in the north-western part of the old city of Constantinople named after Constantine Palaiologos, a younger son of Emperor Michael VIII.